Bishop-Laboratory/RLBase-data/README.md

 The previous catalog is available [here](https://github.com/Bishop-Laboratory/RLBase-data/raw/main/rlbase-data/rlbase_catalog.xlsx)

-The following are the steps performed to generate the database:
+The following steps are performed to generate (or update) the database:

 1. Prepare catalog of publicly-available samples.
-Current catalog can serve as a template.
+The current catalog can serve as a template.

 2. Make pipeline manifests from catalog